-Students attend classes on a year-round schedule (including breaks) and complete their studies in three and one-third years.
-On Palmer’s Davenport campus the program is 10 trimesters long.
-The programs at Palmer College of Chiropractic West, in San Jose, Calif. and Palmer College of Chiropractic Florida, in Port Orange, Fla. are 13 quarters in length.
+Students attend classes on a year-round basis and complete their studies in three and one-third years.
+The program is 10 trimesters long on the Davenport campus.
+The programs at the West campus, in San Jose, Calif., and the Florida campus, in Port Orange, Fla., are 13 quarters in length.
 Learn more about our academic programs.

 How much is tuition?